Your eclipse guide (with the things not in many eclipse guides)

 Totality is everything

-The difference between a total solar eclipse and a partial one -- even a 98% partial one -- is literally night and day.
+The difference between a total solar eclipse and a partial one -- even a 99% partial one -- is literally and metaphorically night and day.
 It's like the difference between sex and holding hands.
 They are really two different things with a similar sounding name.
 And a lunar eclipse is again something vastly different.
 This does not mean a high-partial eclipse is not an interesting thing, but the total eclipse is by far the most spectacular natural phenomenon visible on this planet.
 Beyond the Grand Canyon, Yosemite, Norway, etc. So if you can get to totality, get there.
 Do not think you are seeing the eclipse if you don't get into the zone of totality.

 Many people seek to get close to the centerline of the eclipse.
 This provides the longest eclipse for your area.
 You will only lose a modest number of seconds if you are within 15 miles of the centerline, so you don't have to get exactly there, and in fact it may be too crowded there.